This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending June 16, 2018.

 7. During Roadcheck 2018 -- which took place on June 5 - 7 -- Rhode Island State Police "inspected more than 400 commercial vehicles... uncovered almost 800 violations, [and put out of service ...]
 Eighty-six trucks or drivers... [at a rate of] over 21%."

 Some 565 vehicle violations and 116 driver violations were found.

-8. An overpass strike that happened in Langley, British Columbia, resulted in a container becoming completely seprated from the truck hauling it, according to a June 12, 2018, article
+8. An overpass strike that happened in Langley, British Columbia, resulted in a container becoming completely separated from the truck hauling it, according to a June 12, 2018, article.

-And if you use a GPS unit, make sure that it is Commercial Motor Vehicle-specifc.
+And if you use a GPS unit, make sure that it is Commercial Motor Vehicle-specific.

 9. Every year, the statistics on large truck crashes -- and fatalities resulting from them -- are published.